Apelsinka223/gold_rush_cup/README.md

 - GenStage and chain of processes in order to pass the coordinates through
 - spawning new process for every API call 😁

-Turns out that spawning new process for every task is the most effective way when you have enought CPU 😅
+Turns out that spawning new process for every task is the most effective way when you have enough CPU 😅

-Some of the good decisions:
+Some of good decisions:
 - algorithm of the area decreasing search
 - exploring prioritization, small areas over the large
 - digging prioritization, deepest one over rest ones
-- alghorithm of finding the license cheapest price
+- algorithm of finding the license the cheapest price
-- license holder in one process, that request new license immidiatly after one is expired and that holds other processes requests without blocking the whole process
+- license holder in one process, that request new license immediately after one is expired and that holds other processes requests without blocking the whole process
 - custom Tesla Plug in order to prioritize one API calls over another, and in order to limit the rate of the calls, since the contest API had a rate limiter

 ## How to run